 No there are no tigers in Bali.
-The Bali tiger once lived on the island of Bali but they never had a big population along with that Bali is not a big enough island to support a large population of tigers.
+The Bali tiger once lived on the island of Bali but they never had a big population plus Bali is not a big enough island to support a large population of tigers.
 The tigers were hunted by humans and a loss of their habitat, plus problems finding food eventually caused their extinction sometime in the 1940s.

 In this post, we will go through are their tigers in Bali and more.
 Let’s get started!

 Learn More About Bali